August 11, 2025

 What To Look For In a MyMind Alternative?

 The right tool needs to match the way you think and scale with the way you work.
-Here’s what to prioritize in alternatives:
+For more on personal knowledge management tools, see our comprehensive comparison of top PKM apps.
+Here's what to prioritize in alternatives:

-Visual canvas, not just lists: You’re not just saving links.
-You’re building visual boards, moodboards, mind maps.
-An infinite canvas that lets you drag, drop and arrange freely is critical for ideation.
+Visual canvas, not just lists: You're not just saving links.
+You're building visual boards, moodboards, mind maps.
+An infinite canvas lets you drag, drop, and arrange freely.
+This flexibility is critical for ideation.

 Rich media previews: The tool should handle more than bookmarks.
 PDFs, images, and videos should display inline, not buried behind download buttons.